The Parable of The Fossil

 She looked at the little teeth.

-She looked at the ocean.
+She looked toward the ocean.

-Then she said,
+Then she said:

 “Momma?”